 Firstly, I’d suggest you sign up for our Local SEO FastTrack course, where you can learn the fundamentals of local SEO over email in just two weeks.
 The course covers everything from citations and Google My Business to rankings and reviews, and will put you in a great position to start putting these skills into practice for your clients.

-If you’ve got time to spare and you’re eager to learn right away, read our Complete Guide to Google My Business, then check out the ‘Learn’ section of BrightLocal’s Bright Ideas, which is filled with dozens of educational pieces on getting local SEO right.
+If you’ve got time to spare and you’re eager to learn right away, read our Google Business Profile Learning Hub, then check out the ‘Learn Local SEO’ section of BrightLocal’s Local SEO Insights, which is filled with dozens of educational pieces on getting local SEO right.

 One thing worth noting here is that you shouldn’t just seek knowledge about the best way to do local SEO, but also the worst ways.
 You might remember that in the early days of the internet there were lots of spammy, ‘black hat’ tactics that SEOs could use to gain traffic to a website.